 OBJECTIONS Address Comment Officers comment Officer recommendation 4 Brook Street, Knutsford development proposal for the site.
 Extensive discussion with council, at no time was the demolition of Caesars Place/importance as a building of local interest identified.
 Inclusion at this late stage is Conservation Officer verbally advised deletion of Caesars' Place from ALDI Proposal at pre-application stage.
 Supermarket can be provided without demolition of this property.
 Building is structurally stable and condition is immaterial to entry on the list in any event.
-RETAIN ON LIST Old Post Office, Gawsworth the local list; No individual or specialist architectural design Appeared on list since January 2004 in Local Plan.
-Alterations over the 20 th century have not significantly diluted the traditional vernacular of the cottage.
-RETAIN ON LIST Cross Street Garage, Congleton No letter.
-Building covered in new plans for Cross Street currently The assessment of the building carried out and determined that the mention of the building within the recently appraised conservation area was a sufficient acknowledgment of the building.
+RETAIN ON LIST Old Post Office, Gawsworth Property does not meet the criteria of the local list; No individual or specialist architectural design Appeared on list since January 2004 in Local Plan.
+Alterations over the 20 th century have not significantly diluted the traditional RETAIN ON LIST Cross Street Garage, Congleton No letter.
+Building covered in new The assessment of the building carried out and determined that the mention of the building within the recently appraised conservation area was a sufficient acknowledgment of the building.
 Additional inclusion as a local list building is not deemed necessary in this case.
 REMOVED FROM LIST Valve House, Bickerton An aspect of the description impinges The offending reference will be deleted.
-RETAIN ON LIST AND on national security under the SaEM AMEND DESCRIPTION.
-(WaSU) Direction, 1998.
-Where possible, United Utilities have asked for removal of such text from the electronic and updated documents? established in the Draft SPD.
+RETAIN ON LIST AND

+Hall Road, Pumping Station, Bickerton on national security under the SaEM (WaSU) Direction, 1998.
+Where possible, United Utilities have asked for removal of such text from the electronic and updated documents?
+AMEND DESCRIPTION.
+The Cross Keys Public House established in the Draft SPD.
 Degraded appearance of the pub along with compromised setting and lack of internal features means that it is not worthy of local listing.
-National are not appropriate for local listing.
+National Selection principles for listed buildings are not appropriate for local listing.
 The SPD comes with guidance notes and appropriate selection criteria reflective of local heritage.
-INCLUDE BREW HOUSE/STABLE TO REAR - Wasn't made aware of listing, considers property to be of no local interest.
-Removed thatched roof, told my conservation officer that the building was not in a conservation area and was not of any interest.
-Letters were sent out to all owners in early January 2010.
-The property has been on the Macclesfield List and SPD since 2008.
-Removal of thatch does not detract from the importance of the building.
-The description will be amended to include the following Building retains a rare 18 th century timber frame of vernacular interest.
-AMEND DESCRIPTION/ RETAIN ON LIST (WaSU) Direction, 1998.
-Where possible, United Utilities have asked for removal of such text from the electronic and updated documents?
-Cross Keys does not meet the criteria established in the Draft SPD.
-Degraded appearance of the pub along with compromised setting and lack of internal features means that it is not worthy of local listing.
-National criteria within PPG 15 are also relevant to any decision.
-Wasn't made aware of listing, considers property to be of no local interest.
-Removed thatched roof, told my conservation officer that the building was not in a conservation (WaSU)Direction, 1998.
-Where possible, United Utilities have asked for removal of such text from the electronic and updated documents?Cross Keys does not meet the criteria established in the Draft SPD.
-Degraded appearance of the pub along with compromised setting and lack of internal features means that it is not worthy of local listing.
-National criteria within PPG 15 are also relevant to any decision.Selection principles for listed buildings are not appropriate for local listing.
-The SPD comes with guidance notes and appropriate selection criteria reflective of local heritage.Wasn't made aware of listing, considers property to be of no local interest.
-Removed thatched roof, told my conservation officer that the building was not in a conservation area and was not of any interest.Letters were sent out to all owners in early January 2010.
-The property has been on the Macclesfield List and SPD since 2008.
-Removal of thatch does not detract from the importance of the building.
-The description will be amended to include the following
+The lack of similar buildings in the street scene is all the more reason to maintain this aspect.
+Interior not considered.
+Local list building only has to meet or more of the criteria.
+INCLUDE BREW HOUSE/STABLE TO REAR - Nixons Cottage, Over Peover Wasn't made aware of listing, considers property to be of no local interest.
+Removed thatched roof, told my conservation officer that the building was not in a conservation area and was not of any interest. been on the Macclesfield List and SPD AMEND DESCRIPTION/ RETAIN ON LIST